mxayon/blog/_posts/2019-06-07-mind-sized-bites.markdown

   the shots reduces review time significantly.
 As well as setting up an automatic feedback process to instantiate data gathering cycle.

+---

-[1][Usuable]: Here are some simple rules to follow for knowing usuable data. (video footage)
+#### "Scratch" Segments: Here are some simple rules to follow for knowing usuable data. (video footage)
-      a.
-Exposure - daytime shooting offers great light for subject but video is over exposed if background is washed out.
+1. Exposure - daytime shooting offers great light for subject but video is over exposed if background is washed out.
 Constantly recalibrating angles affects the color and quality of the shot.
 Experimentation in similar settings is necessary during capturing unsupervised data.
 Knowing what to take from the experiment as well only got better after finding the right question to research.
 Knowing photography, in order to know when to adapt its rules to your moment, on a macro scale.
 (I practiced in a moving car when I first started.)
         * I noticed that owning a video or product from ideation to creation helps retain a sense of objectivity between the work and art compromise regardless of task.
-      b.
-Subjects - should be prioritized by project objectives.
+2. Subjects - should be prioritized by project objectives.
       Its good to have sets of single subject footage labeled for accessible order.
 The order of supervised data labelling depends on subject - communication goal order.
 If clip has less than 3 visible subjects, it's best to label all.
 Usually more than 6 is a good rule of thumb for compiling subjects to a label, unless you want to use a cryptic abreviation for subjects depending on what you want to keep track of.
-    Compound Subjects are more likely reusable in multiple projects, establishing your rules for your data organization is an important foot hold.
+> Compound Subjects are more likely reusable in multiple projects, establishing your rules for your data organization is an important foot hold.

-### Subject Naming Guide
+#### Subject Naming Guide
 - Single Subj. label: Noun, Object.
 Footage is typically human focused. ** Mostly pancake lenses with small aperture are best for high resolution portrait type solos.
 - Important to factor technological design decision of camera lens, type, angle, motion and lighting.
       * any results to experiments or change in lens, type, angle, motion or lighting can hold key elements to to improve the data gathering cycle.
 - Compound Subj. label - It's best to set rules early on.
-            a.
-Identify subjects with in footage for use or archive.
+1. Identify subjects with in footage for use or archive.
 Describe subjects from usable portions of the clip.
-            b.
-Key words and organization makes sure observation does not get lost in abyss.
+2. Key words and organization makes sure observation does not get lost in abyss.
 If a really well composed artistic shot I could use of a perfectly exposed popular location for example is labeled incorrectly during another project, the results will not be the same.
 ***

 ## Full Circle Resolution